 - f is the separation between the BWSAN channel edge frequency and the nominal -3dB point of the measuring filter closest to the carrier frequency.

 - f_offset is the separation between the channel edge frequency and the centre of the measuring filter.

-- PSDChannel [dBm/4kHz] represents the Power Spectral Density of the channel(s) operating in BWSAN.

-- BWSAN [MHz] is the considered SAN transponder bandwidth.